Sir-Batman/DL_Rover_Autoencoder/autoencoder/README.md

 Current Status
 ----
-It seems that the autoencoder's performance does not work very well when given 100,000 damples to train on.
-Looking at `test.log` and `train.log`, the decoded laser scan does not seem very accurate.
-More development of the network is necessary, but this may be enough for the presentation.
+It seems that the autoencoder's performance does not work very well when given 100,000 samples to train on.
+This can be seen in `cae_training.log`, which shows that the loss while the autoencoder is trained does not decrease.
+Additionally, looking at `test.log` and `train.log`, the decoded laser scan does not seem very accurate.

+More development of the network is necessary.

-For connecting this autoencoder to the pipeline, I suggest looking at encode_laser.py.
+For connecting this autoencoder to the pipeline, I suggest looking at `encode_laser.py`.